nathanmyles/minikube-local-infrastructure/README.md

 Use this command: `make enable-private-repo`

-Minikube supports pulling images from several different container registries.
+Minikube supports pulling images from several container registries.
 If you are pulling from an unsupported registry, then you can use the `make enable-private-repo` command to allow minikube to pull images from it.
 This will registry a kubernetes secret that you can pull in your manifests to allow access to your private registry.

 Example of using the secret in a manifest: